Spatial Cox processes in an infinite-dimensional framework: Abstract

 \section{Abstract}

-A new class of spatial Cox processes, driven by a spatial infinite--dimensional random intensity, is introduced.
-Spatial curve prediction techniques can then be applied to approximate this double stochastic counting process family.
-A parametric framework is adopted for the spatial functional estimation of the correlation structure in the spectral domain.
-Specifically, an infinite--dimensional version of Whittle spectral functional is introduced, based on the periodogram operator.
-Strong-consistency of the formulated parametric estimator is proved in the linear case.
-This property is illustrated in the simulation study undertaken, under a Gaussian first-order Spatial Autoregressive Hilbertian log--intensity model, also called SARH(1) log--intensity model.
-The proposed approach is applied to the spatial functional prediction of respiratory disease mortality in the Spanish Iberian Peninsula, in the period 1980--2015.
+We introduce a new class of spatial Cox processes driven by a Hilbert--valued random log--intensity.
+We adopt a parametric framework in the spectral domain, to estimate its spatial functional correlation structure.
+Specifically, we consider a spectral functional, based on the periodogram operator, inspired on Whittle estimation methodology.
+Strong-consistency of the parametric estimator is proved in the linear case.
+We illustrate this property in a simulation study under a Gaussian first order Spatial Autoregressive Hilbertian scenario for the log--intensity model.
+Our method is applied to the spatial functional prediction of respiratory disease mortality in the Spanish Iberian Peninsula, in the period 1980--2015.